 Riaz Ahmed is President and CEO, TD Securities – the investment banking arm of TD Bank Group.
 A passionate promotor of workplace inclusivity and diversity, Riaz is a past chair of TD's Inclusion and Diversity Leadership Council (2015-2018), is a member of the WCM Advisory Council and is Chair of the Aga Khan Foundation Canada, National Committee.

-Huguette Labelle is Chair of the Board of Transparency International.
-Huguette has previously served as President of the Canadian International Development Agency and Chancellor of the University of Ottawa.
+Huguette Labelle is Chair of the International Anti-Corruption Conference Council, Vice-Chair of the Rideau Hall Foundation, Board member of the Global Centre for Pluralism and former Chair of the Transparency International.
+She is also the past President of the Canadian International Development Agency and former Chancellor of the University of Ottawa.

 Moyez Jadavji has 25 years of experience in operations.
 Moyez has held key leadership positions in institutions that range from public institutions (Cancer Care Ontario and five hospitals) to private organizations (Aga Khan University Hospital, Nairobi).
 Moyez also held appointed positions on various Boards and Social development organizations including the New Canadians’ Centre of Excellence; Pinecrest-Queensway Health and Community Services; United Way; Cancer Prevention Network – Southern Ontario; and Ismaili Council for Ontario.